Best travel time Tayrona National Park

 Kantawa Eco Spa Hotel is located in Calabazo, a 5-minute drive from the Calabazo entrance to Tayrona National Park and a 10-minute drive from the main entrance (Zaino) to Tayrona National Park.

-Upon arrival at Kantawa Eco Spa Hotel, César gave us a tour of the property so we immediately knew where to find all the spa facilities.
-The hotel is currently (September 2023) constructing an additional spa area with heated pool.
+Upon arrival at Kantawa Eco Spa Hotel, staff member César gave us a tour of the property so we immediately knew where to find all the spa facilities.
+When we visited the hotel in September 2023, the hotel was constructing an additional spa area with heated pool.

 The wellness facilities

-Near the river is also a special room where massages are done (which my travel companion can warmly recommend), while you relax with the sound of the river below.
+Near the river is a special room where you can have a massage (which my travel companion can warmly recommend), while you relax with the sound of the river.

 The ultimate chill place for us was the jacuzzi, which you have to reserve.
 After you made your reservation, the jacuzzi is prepared and brought to temperature especially for you.
 Bathing in all the foam, overlooking the nature, was the ultimate experience for us at Kantawa eco spa hotel.

-The same goes for the sauna and Turkish bath: an hour in advance you indicate that you want to use it and the sauna and Turkish bath are prepared for you.
+The same protocol is followed for the sauna and Turkish bath: an hour in advance you indicate that you want to use it and the sauna and Turkish bath are prepared for you.
 What we noticed was that the wellness facilities were well maintained and very clean.
 The use of the wellness facilities was included in the price, only for the massage we had to pay extra.

 Rooms